BladeRunnerJS/fell/README.md

 ### Support

-In order to help with this, the StoreLog destination detects when it's loaded with [JsHamcrest](http://danielfm.github.io/jshamcrest) integrated, and provides a number of matchers.
+In order to help with this, the provided LogStore destination detects when it's loaded with [JsHamcrest](http://danielfm.github.io/jshamcrest) integrated, and provides a number of matchers.

 Here's an example of usage: